-

 Mexidol® 50 mg/mL, solution for intravenous and intramuscular administration

-This drug should not be mixed with other medications, except for the solutions used for infusion preparation (0.9% sodium chloride solution or 5% dextrose (glucose) solution).
+This medicinal product should not be mixed with other medicinal products, with the exception of preparations for the preparation of an infusion solution (0.9% sodium chloride solution or 5% dextrose (glucose) solution).